zeweixiong/zeweixiong.github.io/_pages/home.md

 The core collapses and bounces back when the supranuclear density is reached.
 The bounce lauches a shock wave that may lead to an explosion of supernova and forms a neutron star at the center.

-When two neutron stars in a binary system lose energy by gravitational wave emission and collide each other, a portion of the total mass is expelled dynamically during the coalescence.
+When two neutron stars in a binary system lose energy by gravitational wave emission and eventually collide with each other, a portion of the total mass is expelled dynamically during the coalescence.
 The rest of the two neutron stars merges into central remnant, either a transiently stable hyper-massive neutron star, or a black hole, surrounded by an accretion disk.

 Both core-collapse supernovae and neutron star mergers provide excellent laboratories to probe the physics at the extremes.